 sensation of f...

-The mental foramen is present on the anterior surface of the mandible, adjacent to root of the mandibular second premolar tooth.
+The mental foramen is a small foramen on the anterior surface of the mandible, adjacent to root of the mandibular second premolar tooth.
 The mental nerve, a terminal branch of inferior alveolar nerve and the mental artery leave the mandibular canal through it.

 A mesiodens is the most common supernumerary tooth and is located in the palatal midline between the two maxillary central incisors.